snimmagadda1/s11a.com/content/06-27-2021/index.md

 ghinstallation also takes care of refreshing behind the scenes (the method `t.Token()` checks if the cached access token is expired)!
 If you're interested in the finer details of how this works, [go check out the full library](https://github.com/bradleyfalzon/ghinstallation/blob/master/transport.go)!
 It's a pretty slim module.

-Now that we have some background on what we're doing, the go code to do it can be broken down into two steps:
+Now that we have some background on the "how" of authentication with some Go code, the go code to do it can be broken down into two steps:

 1. Create a `Transport` (`ghinstallation.RoundTripper`) and a `http.Client` that uses that transport as it's `RoundTipper`
 2. Create a go-github client

-Creating an authenticated github client with these two libraries looks something like this:
+Creating an authenticated github client with these two libraries looks something like this (shown for enterprise clients, see the full source for the slight variation to create a github.com client):

 ```go
 	// Create an app transport (semi-authenticated)